TomConlin/Sudiball/README.md

 In the spirit of moving from the theoretical "you can design anything you want" to the more practical -- this is the simplest Sudiball to build with everyday tools and materials.

-CAD drawings and print files of my first generic SudiBall are in the [Vector Files](/vector_files/) directory.
+CAD drawings and print files of my first generic Sudiball are in the [Vector Files](/vector_files/) directory.
 There are two sizes of vector drawing and four formats in the Both are designed to use 3/4" material.
 So far, the 24" has been scaled in half and used with 3/8" material